-If your GPS works well with only a part of iPhone apps, you can check your location services settings to see if you’ve forgotten enable permissions for some specific apps.
+If your iPhone GPS stops working for specific apps, you can check your location services settings to see if you’ve forgotten enable permissions for these apps.
 To check it, go to Settings > Privacy > Location Services, select the app that can’t use your location and then enable location service for this app.

 2. Turn off Location Services and turn it back on

 If there is nothing wrong with your location permission settings, you can refresh your location services by turning it off and then turning it on again a few seconds later.